Seismic Testing and

-Offshore Oil and Gas Exploration
+Offshore Oil & Gas Exploration

 The Georgia Conservancy opposes efforts by the Federal government to open the Atlantic Ocean and Georgia's offshore waters to oil and gas exploration.

-In August, the Georgia Conservancy submitted comments to the Federal Bureau of Ocean Energy Management to express its concerns over the new administration's interest in developing an oil and gas leasing program for the outer continental shelf in the Atlantic Ocean.
+In August 2018, the Georgia Conservancy submitted comments to the Federal Bureau of Ocean Energy Management to express its concerns over the new administration's interest in developing an oil and gas leasing program for the outer continental shelf in the Atlantic Ocean.
 As noted in the Federal Register announcement for this program (82 Fed.
 Register 126, July 2, 2017), the last such lease program that affected the Georgia Coast was in 1983.
 The Georgia Conservancy had a major role in opposing leasing for offshore drilling then, and we have an even heightened level of concern now, 35 years later.

 Our issues with the oil and gas leases center primarily on the numerous ways it would damage critical ecosystems and disrupt the lives and economy of our coastal residents.
 There are more than 40 years of sound science that need to be considered by the Bureau of Ocean Energy Management (BOEM) and the Trump Administration.
-It is critical that the federal review process not be hurried for the sake of an energy independence policy wrought by a change in Administration.
+It is critical that this federal review process not be hurried for the sake of an energy independence policy wrought by a change in administration.

 Former Secretary of the Interior Sally Jewell, cabinet member in the Obama Administration, announced on November 11, 2016 that the 2017-2022 OCS leasing plan would not include the Atlantic, in large part because BOEM data from 2016 found that more than 70 percent of the recoverable oil was included in the already-approved lease program.

 Since the 1970s, a host of partner organizations working collaboratively has greatly advanced our understanding of the unique coastal ecology of Georgia’s offshore, marshes and critical nearshore habitats.
-These organizations have included the Georgia Department of Natural Resources’ Coastal Resource Division, the University of Georgia Skidaway Institute, The Georgia Conservancy, The Nature Conservancy, Grays Reef National Marine Sanctuary and Sapelo Island National Estuarine Research Reserve.
+These organizations have included the Georgia Department of Natural Resources’ Coastal Resource Division, the University of Georgia Skidaway Institute, The Georgia Conservancy, The Nature Conservancy, Gray's Reef National Marine Sanctuary and Sapelo Island National Estuarine Research Reserve.
 During this time, the population of Georgia’s coastal region has more than doubled.
 Given the unique conditions of Georgia’s coast with only four of the 14 barrier islands being significantly inhabited, any offshore oil and gas piping or support infrastructure will be located in populated areas (barrier island or mainland) or in conserved critical maritime coastal habitat.

 Our federal agencies and elected officials should recognize that Georgia has done a remarkable job protecting our coastal assets for the benefit of our citizens, and that the largest functioning marsh estuary on the East Coast should not be jeopardized by this leasing program.
-Elected officials from Islamorada, Florida to East Hampton, New York, including most recently the Governors of Florida, South Carolina and New Jersey, have stated their opposition to offshore drilling and seismic testing due to economic and environmental concerns.
-The Georgia Conservancy believes that our elected officials in Georgia, both at the local, state and Federal levels, should reiterate or declare their opposition to this most recent effort to open up our waters to oil and gas leases.
-We ask for them, as well as concerned citizens, to provide their comments of opposition to the Bureau of Ocean Energy Management.
+Elected officials from Islamorada, Florida to Maine, including the Governors of neighboring Florida and South Carolina, have stated their opposition to seismic testing and offshore oil and gas drilling due to economic and environmental concerns.
+The Georgia Conservancy believes that our elected officials in Georgia, both at the local, state and Federal levels, should reiterate or declare their opposition to this most recent effort by the Trump Administration to expand oil and gas exploration and infrastructure into our offshore waters and onshore communities.

 Click here for more information on the Georgia Conservancy's Coastal Program